sgmurphy/wordpress-plugins/capability-manager-enhanced/readme.txt

 == Description ==

-PublishPress Capabilities is the access control plugin.
+PublishPress Capabilities is the access control plugin for WordPress.
 You can control all the capabilities and permissions on your WordPress site.
 We built this user role editor plugin so you have an EASY and POWERFUL way to manage users.

 You can use PublishPress Capabilities **manage all your WordPress user roles**, from Administrators and Editors to Authors, Contributors, Subscribers and custom roles.
 Each use role can have the exact capabilities that your site needs.